The distinguished surname Cesario can be traced back to the ancient and beautiful region of Sicily

 - Antonio Cesario, aged 17, who settled in America from Lipari, in 1901

 - Agostino Cesario, aged 30, who settled in America from S. Fili, Cosenza, in 1909

-- Antonio Cesario, aged 26, who emigrated to the United States from Zenofiano, Italy, in 1910
+- Antonio Cesario, aged 26, who immigrated to the United States from Zenofiano, Italy, in 1910

-- Alberto Cesario, aged 18, who emigrated to the United States from Napoli, Italy, in 1911
+- Alberto Cesario, aged 18, who immigrated to the United States from Napoli, Italy, in 1911

 - Angela Cesario, aged 9, who landed in America from Trani, Italy, in 1913

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)

 Contemporary Notables of the name Cesario (post 1700)